 Fast fix: Instead, opt for simple slipcovers to revitalize worn-out furniture or coordinate mismatched pieces.
 Less time-consuming, less costly, and more adaptable than new upholstery, slipcovers provide an instant style update and can create a fresh face for your room from season to season.

 It's challenging to provide a welcoming atmosphere at the front door if your entry is dull and lifeless.

-Fast fix: Warm up the floor with a plush rug, and add a chair or a cushioned bench to create a comfy spot to remove boots or shoes.
-Hang a mirror above the seat for a quick primp and to bounce light around the small area.
+Fast fix: Warm up the floor with a plush rug, and add a a cushioned bench to create a comfy spot to remove boots or shoes or console table for displaying book collections.
+Hang a mirror above for a quick primp and to bounce light around the small area.